 We encourage anyone who lived or worked at Camp Lejeune between 1953 and 1987 who believes they suffered an illness due to the water supply to obtain legal help.
 You should check whether you can claim compensation, irrespective of whether your condition is listed above.
 Provided you can prove causation, you will likely be able to recover financial damages.

-For a free legal consultation with a camp lejeune water contamination lawsuit lawyer serving Springfield, call: (614) 545-3930Call Now »
+For a free legal consultation with a Springfield camp lejeune water contamination lawsuit lawyer, call: (614) 545-3930Call Now »

 How Do I Know If I Qualify for Camp Lejeune Compensation?